-Selects rows from a dataset based on a filter condition called a predicate.
+Selects rows from a dataset based on a filter predicate.

-'''

 result = filter rows by predicate;

-'''

 A predicate is a Boolean expression that uses comparison or logical operators.
 The predicate is evaluated for every row.
 If the predicate is true, the row is included in the result.
 Comparisons on dimensions are lexicographic, and comparisons on measures are numerical.